uvatoc/uvatoc.github.io/src/content/post/piazza.md

-At some level, the entire Internet ecosystem we use operates under similar business models, so how can I justify requiring students in this class to use Google (forms), Github (owned by Microsoft, to access the course website), and Discord.
+At some level, the entire Internet ecosystem we use operates under similar business models, so how can I justify requiring students in this class to use Google (forms), Github (owned by Microsoft, to access the course website), and Discord?

-I agree that its difficult to figure out exactly where the line should be drawn.
+It is definitely difficult to figure out exactly where the line should be drawn.
+I know someone who refuses to use any Internet service that requires an account, but I'm not able to be that principled.

 The main difference I see is that none of the ways we use those services are tied what you do in the course as much as Piazza would